Last Updated on July 29, 2022 by Rei Garnet

 Vegetable-based ink or ink that’s made from vegetable-based oil is safe to be ingested by rabbits.
 Vegetable-based ink is most commonly used in newspapers.

-So if you’re using shredded paper from your office, check what ink you’re using before making it bedding for your rabbits.
+So if you’re using shredded paper from your office, check what ink you’re using before making using it as beddings for your rabbits.

-Avoid using shredded magazines, pamphlets, or any other prints that are mass produce because those companies are more likely to pick the cheapest ink they can regardless of safety.
+Avoid using shredded magazines, pamphlets, or any other printed material that is mass produced.
+Those companies are more likely to pick the cheapest ink they can, regardless of safety.

-Is shredded paper harder to clean up as rabbit bedding?
+Is shredded paper harder to clean up than wood-based bedding?

-Yes, shredded paper is harder to clean because shredded papers would absorb the urine and makes it sticky.
-Not to mention when your rabbits play, it gets everywhere so you would have to hunt those pieces out.
+Yes, shredded paper is harder to clean because the paper would absorb the urine and make it sticky.
+Not to mention, when your rabbits play, it gets everywhere, so you would have to hunt those pieces out.

 For easier cleanup, stick to wood pellets.
-Remember that your rabbit’s bedding should be safe to eat because rabbits, being grazers, would eat everything they can.
+Remember that your rabbit’s bedding should be safe to eat because rabbits, being grazers, will eat everything.